PrivateCaptcha/docs/content/docs/reference/verify-api.md

-`property-invalid` | Property for this puzzle/solution cannot be found `property-owner-mismatch` | Property and API key's accounts don't match `solution-verified-before` | Solution has been already verified `maintenance-mode` | Maintenance mode (see below)
+`property-invalid` | Property for this puzzle/solution cannot be found `property-owner-mismatch` | Property and API key's accounts don't match `solution-verified-before` | Solution has been already verified `property-test` | Test property is used for verification `maintenance-mode` | Maintenance mode (see below)

+When you're using a test property, `success` in response is equal to `true`, but `error-codes` contains test property error.

 During maintenance mode, Private Captcha still verifies cryptographic solution validity, however, account validity is not verified.
-If solution is valid, `success` in response is equal to `true`, but `error-codes` contains `9` (maintenance mode error).
+If solution is valid, `success` in response is equal to `true`, but `error-codes` contains maintenance mode error.
 You can decide yourself if you trust these form submissions.